diegonaranjo94/proyecto_final_miso_arquitectura/README.md

 This is a graduation project for Master's of Engineering in Software.
 The scope of this project is limited to design the ERP system that a company needs to improve it's logistics and inventory.
 It was crated in a team of 4 members part of the same program.
 To see more about the team and the real development process yo can visit the original repo [here](https://github.com/proyectoFinalMiso/proyecto_final_miso_arquitectura)

-This project was develop in 8 weeks and every week has its delivarables following the next structure:
+This project was developed in 8 weeks and every week has its delivarables following the next structure:

 - Project Constitution.
 - General architectural vision and testing strategy.